Managing your home in the middle of life’s busyness is easier with the help of a to-do list.

 Depending on my day, my list may be fairly unstructured – I think of a basic order of when I should do things, and write them down.

-For example, a typical day’s basic to-do list looks like:
+For example, a typical day’s basic to-do list might look like:

 - Time with God